Tristan Fry

 Tristan Frederick Allan Fry (born 25 October 1946, London) is a British drummer and percussionist.

 Career

 Fry began his career by joining the London Philharmonic Orchestra as a timpanist at the age of 17.
-He was a founder member of a number of ensembles, including the Nash, Fires of London and the London Sinfonietta.
+He was a founding member of a number of ensembles, including the Nash, Fires of London and the London Sinfonietta.
 He also worked as a session musician with various pop and rock artists such as The Beatles, Frank Sinatra, Olivia Newton-John, John Martyn, Elton John, Nick Drake, and David Essex, among others.
 Fry was percussionist on the Beatles' "A Day In The Life", contributing timpani to the song's two orchestral climaxes.
 He also played in various other recordings including TV and movie soundtracks, and as Tristan was the timpanist with the Academy of St. Martin in the Fields Orchestra he has performed on many of their recorded works and concerts.